kailash-manasarovar/statement/docs/timeline/2025/march.md

 - The white man's posture is straight and upright, while the Asian men are a bit cowed; he's above them somehow.
 - His questions are banal and meaningless; he's disinterested in the answers.
 - He's already asking the next question before the one before is answered.
 - How are your children?
 What's your wife doing now?
 Are you still studying?
 How's so-and-so?
-Each question delivered like a bullet firing.
+Each question delivered like a fired-bullet.
-- The men are below him in rank, somehow, and they all answer him respectfully, reverently even, cowed.
 - I assume this is preliminary chat before he gets to the real business.
 - The bar staff address the man by name, which I have forgotten.
 - The interrogator reminds me of someone, but I don't place it for a few weeks.